-In Section~\ref{generic character sheaves} we define generic character sheaves at even levels (i.e.\ $r$ even).
-Their characteristic functions are the characters of the higher level Deligne--Lusztig representations.
-In Section~\ref{ind and res} we define the induction and restriction functors; we show they satisfy transitivities.
-Then in Section~\ref{frobenius reci}, by the use of Verdiel dual we present a variant of Frobenius reciprocity, under certain assumption.
-As one can see, the higher level constructions in this paper share several similar properties with the level $1$ case in \cite{Lusztig_CharSh}.
+In Section~\ref{abelian groups}, we recall the character sheaves on abelian groups following \cite[5]{Lusz_CharSh_Generalizations}.
+In Section~\ref{generic character sheaves}, we define the generic character sheaves at even levels (i.e.\ $r$ even), and then compare their characteristic functions with the characters of even level Deligne--Lusztig representations.
+In Section~\ref{section:simple perversity} we state the conjecture on the simple perversity, and prove it for $r=2$ (see Theorem~\ref{main result}), which generalised a result of Lusztig in the function field case in \cite{Lusztig_2015_generic_CharSh}.
+In Section~\ref{ind and res}, we define the induction and the restriction functors, and study their transitive properties.
+In Section~\ref{frobenius reci}, we study the Frobenius reciprocity between the induction and the restriction functors.
+In the final Section~\ref{further remarks}, we give some remarks in the function field case.